-Even going back to the days of 4-4-2, there have been plenty of examples of forwards that did not score regularly yet were key cogs in their teams.
+But even going back to the days of 4-4-2 there were plenty of examples of forwards that did not score regularly yet were key cogs in their teams.
 Here are seven who never scored 15 goals in a single top-flight season but were all crucial to their teams…

 Heskey may only have scored seven goals in 62 caps for England, but there’s a reason why Michael Owen loved playing alongside him.
 Playing alongside his Liverpool team-mate on 25 occasions for the Three Lions, Owen scored 13 of his international goals, feeding off Heskey’s excellent hold-up play.

 The duo also scored 88 goals for the Reds between 2000 and 2002, with Heskey’s highest tally of league goals coming with 14 in 2000-01.

 Plus, when he did score, he did the DJ celebration.
 Worth the wait.

 Imagine playing against Craig Bellamy: the pace, the work rate, the aggression, the incessant swearing, the insults, the nipping, the bumps, the bruises.

 Now imagine playing alongside Craig Bellamy: looking up to see an entire back four having a nervous breakdown due to the relentless, unforgiving torment of a rabid bull terrier with a Welsh accent.

 Had he not been largely used as a super-sub at Arsenal, it’s not unreasonable to suggest Kanu would have surpassed the 15-goal mark in a Premier League campaign – his best tally was 12 goals in 2000-01.